 Explore the Puerto-Princesa Subterranean River

 The Puerto-Princesa Subterranean River National Park is known as one of the world’s most impressive limestone cave systems and is home to a full “mountain-to-sea” ecosystem.
 The 8.2km river flows directly into the sea, making it a natural global phenomenon.
-Visitors can easily book a boat tour to visit the area and your tour guide will be sure to point out the most interesting aspects of the cave as well as tropical wildlife that is indigenous to the area.
+Visitors can easily book a boat tour to visit the area and your tour guide will be sure to point out the most interesting aspects of the cave as well as the tropical wildlife that is indigenous to the area.

 Discover natural beauty at Kawasan Falls

-About three hours southwest of the city of Cebu tucked away into the mountains, is the peaceful retreat of Kawasan Falls.
+About three hours southwest of the city of Cebu tucked away into the mountains, is the peaceful romantic retreat of Kawasan Falls.
 The falls offer visitors three levels of viewing so you can experience the crystal blue water and beautiful waterfalls from a variety of areas.
 On the first level, you can enjoy swimming in the cool waters of the pool, but when that area gets too busy head up to the second and third levels.
 At level three, enjoy cliff jumping or a Tarzan swing into the clear water.

 Take in the military history of Corregidor Island